 To become a commercial truck driver in Ontario, you need to have a commercial driving licence.
-It is common to get confused about AZ and DZ licence, since they are often used together when mentioning about the trucking industry in Canada.
-A truck driver is a great career opportunity to people of all ages and genders.
-The MELT program, which you must attend before you attempt the licence test, is only five weeks long and offers several job opportunities at once.
+It is common to get confused between AZ and DZ licence as you’re just starting your reserach.
+Both terms are often used together when talking about trucking as a career.
+While becoming a truck driver is a great career opportunity, you need to find your specialisation.

 Before we explain the difference, let us walk you through what Z means in AZ and DZ licence.
-The “Z” stands for the air brake certification, which is an eight-hour long training.
-It isn’t compulsory, but it’s highly recommended to get the certification when you get training for the AZ or DZ License.
+The “Z” stands for the air brake certification, which is an eight-hour long training, split into two days.
+Most schools include it in their MELT program but it isn’t compulsory for other commercial drivers.
+However, we highly recommend getting the endorsement as a way to grow in your driving career.

 What’s the difference between AZ and DZ licence?